Celebrating families

 4 mins read

-Our Awards are a celebration of the countless and often unrecognised achievements of families with disabled children up and down the country.
-We had hundreds of nomination and we think every one should be celebrated!
+Our Awards are a celebration of the countless and often unrecognised achievements of families with disabled children.
+We have had hundreds of nomination, and we think every one should be celebrated!

 Our winners in 2019 were…

-Annie and Ian Petherick from Wiltshire, winners of the Parent Carer Award, who do all they can for their son Ollie who has Angelman Syndrome as well as helping other families feel less alone through a blog they write – My Three and Me.
+Annie and Ian Petherick from Wiltshire, winners of the Parent Carer Award.
+They do all they can for their son Ollie who has Angelman Syndrome.
+They also help other families feel less alone through a blog they write – My Three and Me.

-Hayley Wedgbury from London, winner of the Parent Power Award for her tireless work to ensure that disabled children in the London borough of Hammersmith could enjoy the park playgrounds, by campaigning and raising money for accessible swings in Ravenscourt and Wormholt Parks.
+Hayley Wedgbury from London, winner of the Parent Power Award.
+For her tireless work to ensure that disabled children in the London borough of Hammersmith could enjoy the park playgrounds.
+Hayley campaigns and raises money for accessible swings in Ravenscourt and Wormholt Parks.

-Naomi Gwynne from Scotland, winner of the Proudest Moment Award for overcoming extreme anxiety to allow classmates to hear her voice for the very first time.
-Naomi has selective mutism and no one at her school had heard her voice until earlier this year when she made a video of her reciting a poem.
+Naomi Gwynne from Scotland, winner of the Proudest Moment Award.
+For overcoming extreme anxiety to allow classmates to hear her voice for the very first time.
+Naomi has selective mutism.
+No one at her school had heard her voice until earlier this year, when she made a video reciting a poem.
 It was first played to her teacher, who cried while watching it and was later played to the whole school.

-The Ashley-Turner Family from Lincolnshire, winner of the We Care About Rare Award, for the family’s dedication to raise awareness and fund research into Congenital Myotonic Dystrophy.
-Their eldest son Dregan has the condition and the family tirelessly advocate for people with the rare condition, their loved ones and carers.
+The Ashley-Turner Family from Lincolnshire, winner of the We Care About Rare Award.
+For the family’s dedication to raise awareness and fund research into Congenital Myotonic Dystrophy.
+Their eldest son Dregan has the condition.
+The family tirelessly advocate for people with the rare condition, their loved ones and carers.

 Pam Johnson from Wales, winner of the Grandparent Award for the care she provides to her great grandson Theo who is autistic.
-Not only does she look after Theo every night after school, she also supports other children with additional needs at Theo’s school as she is very active in the PTA (parent teacher association).
+Not only does she look after Theo every night after school, she also supports other children with additional needs at Theo’s school.
+She is very active in the PTA (parent teacher association).

 South Glos Parents & Carers, winner of the Excellence in Parent Carer Participation Award, for not only being a force for change, but also providing a hugely supportive community or local families.
 As well as working to improve disabled children’s services, they also run a counselling service and training for parent carers to help them get back into work.